What Is Cloud Computing? [A Beginner's Guide] - Qiling

 Software as a service (SaaS)

-A cloud service provider that offers SaaS offers a complete software solution that you can pay for as you use it.
-Your users connect to an app you rented for your business through the Internet, typically using a web browser.
-The service provider's data center houses all of the supporting infrastructure, middleware, app software, and app data.
-With the applicable service agreement, the service provider, who also oversees the hardware and software, will guarantee the app's accessibility, security, and privacy.
+A cloud service provider that offers SaaS (Software as a Service) offers a complete software solution that can be paid for as it's used.
+Users access the rented app through the internet, typically using a web browser, and the service provider's data center houses all the supporting infrastructure, middleware, app software, and app data.
+The service provider, who also oversees the hardware and software, guarantees the app's accessibility, security, and privacy under the applicable service agreement.

 Cloud Computing Examples and Use Cases

-The infrastructure and software concept known as cloud computing makes access to shared networks, servers, storage, and software.
+Cloud computing allows access to shared networks, servers, storage, and software via the internet.

-It permits data processing on a server held by a third party or a privately owned cloud.
-Maximum speed and dependability result from this.
-However, its primary advantages are ease of installation, cheap maintenance, and scalability.
-It adapts to meet your demands in this way.
+The cloud-based system offers data processing on a server held by a third party or a privately owned cloud, resulting in maximum speed and dependability.
+Its primary advantages are ease of installation, low maintenance costs, and scalability, allowing it to adapt to meet your demands.

 Role of Cloud Computing: